GACOSTA1988/rails-product-tracker-ver-2/README.md

 ## Specifications

-1. This program will let users add, update and delete new products.
+1. This program will let admins add, update and delete new products.
+2. This program will let users add products.
+3. This program will allow users to be able to add a review to a product.
-2. This program will allow to click an individual product to see its detail page.
+4. This program will allow to click an individual product to see its detail page.
-3. This program will allow you to be able to add a review to a product.
+5. This program will allow you to be able to add a review to a product.